benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

   "creativityWheel-canvas");
 </script>

-### culture
+#### the culture wheel

-The _problem/challenge_ facing our culture/society to explore (and perhaps comment on) through the work.
+This wheel selects the _problem/challenge_ facing our culture/society to explore (and perhaps comment on) through the work.
 Again, you might want to narrow it down to a particular angle on this problem, although it's worth thinking about how to leave students to wrestle with what _they_ think about the problem, not just picking a theme which implies that there's only one "right approach".

 <div class="wheelIndicator">⧨</div>
 <canvas id="cultureWheel-canvas" width="800" height="600" onclick='startSpin(cultureWheel);'>